-International Programs (IP) facilitates LSU's global engagement through the strategic agreements and partnerships, domestic and international.
+International Programs (IP) facilitates LSU's global engagement through strategic agreements and partnerships, both domestic and international.
 LSU policy (PS-94) requires all proposed international agreements and exchanges to be routed through International Programs.
-IP has established procedures for entering into collaborative partnerships through international agreements that are developed in a manner that protects the interests of the university and assure adherence to current university, state, and federal policies.
+IP has established procedures for entering into collaborative partnerships through international agreements that are developed in a manner that protects the interests of the university and assures adherence to current university, state, and federal policies.
 Prior to establishing any commitments with external institutions, please reach out to our office.

 Steps for Establishing/Renewing International Agreements

 Agreements and renewals are initiated through a Proposal Form which requires that the rationale for the partnership be clearly articulated.
 Proposals should be approved by a sponsoring college or department prior to review by International Programs.